Tax issues for remote workers and their swiss employers

 Most income tax treaties entered into by Switzerland include a provision under which the right to tax is retained by the country of residence of the employee where the following three conditions are met:

-- The employee is present in Switzerland not more than 183 days in any
+- The employee is present in Switzerland not more than 183 days in any12-month period.

 - The income is paid by an employer who does not reside in Switzerland.